Bugs and bacteria affecting your plant? Here are the common ones to watch out for.

-Whitefly are small winged insects, which fly up in clouds from the underside of the leaves of affected plants when disturbed.
+Whitefly is small winged insects, which fly up in clouds from the underside of the leaves of affected plants when disturbed.
 They suck the sap of plants, weakening the plant.

 As its name suggests, the larvae of these insect pests eat away at the inside of leaves, causing tell-tale trails – or mines.

-Leaf hoppers are sap-sucking insects that attack a wide range of plants.
-One or two won't cause significant damage, but lots of them can cause leaf yellowing and overall weakening of the plant.
+Leafhoppers are sap-sucking insects that attack a wide range of plants.
+One or two won't cause significant damage, but lots of them can cause leaf yellowing and the overall weakening of the plant.

 Despite their small size, flea beetles can cause a lot of damage – especially as they like eating the leaves of young plants and seedlings – often leading to them becoming stunted or even dying.